superfaceai/cli/README.md

 DESCRIPTION
   Run the created integration in superface directory.
 Commands `prepare`, `new` and `map` must be run before this command.
-This command will execute integration using Node.js (more runners coming soon)
+This command will execute integration using Node.js or Python.

 EXAMPLES
   $ superface execute resend communication/send-email